rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Everything you always wanted to know about structural realism but were afraid to ask [^Frigg2011]
 -   *Scientific Metaphysics* [^Ross2013]
 -   Video: Ladyman, J. (2019).
 [Natural necessity is just the stuff for Ontic Structural Realism](https://www.youtube.com/watch?v=Ausi6Kt9CTE).
-    -   Natural necessity ~ objective modality
+    -   Natural necessity and objective modality
+    -   Humeanism has objective modality but not natural necessity.
 -   Contrast with Bueno's structural empiricism

 [^Frigg2011]: @Frigg_2011_Everything_you_always_wanted_to_know_about\.